 Parent Voice is an opportunity for parents to provide regular thoughts, feedback and suggestions to the school in a quick and easy to use manner.
-Each half term, we will invite views on a focused topic.
+Each term, we will invite views on a focused topic.
 We value your views and will publish the results of each consultation for you to view.

 Click the link to read a selection of responses from our Parent View surveys.

 Parent Voice Findings

 Thank you for all of the valuable feedback that you provided.